 The elusive off market property is increasingly the preferable route to sale for many sellers at the moment, especially those who own prime properties.

 There’s a desire to not advertise homes openly and attract multiple viewings, only inviting serious buyers to view in person.

-s with the local selling agents in Cambridge and across wider Cambridgeshire has opened doors for our clients which they would have otherwise not have been privy to.
+Our longstanding relationships with the local selling agents in Cambridge and across wider Cambridgeshire has opened doors for our clients which they would have otherwise not have been privy to.

 Where to buy in 2021

 Though Cambridge is a leafy and green city with more green spaces than most urban settings in the UK, there is currently a preference for homes that are a bit more rural.

 Fortunately, Cambridge is surrounded by beautiful places whether it’s one of the Cambridge suburbs or a village on the edge of the city, there are several locations buyers can look for property for sale.